peterchang77/install/README.md

 # Overview

-This repository contains install scripts and Docker files for preparing a development environment on a new Linux machine.
+This repository contains install scripts and Docker files for preparing a development environment on a new machine.
 Note that the recommended approach as outlined in the steps below is to perform all algorithm development, testing and deployment within Dockerized **containers**.
 This expedites configuration of a new machine as well as ensuring model portability.

 Based on this approach the only *required* steps for preparing a new machine for GPU-based training are: